epfl-lara/stainless/core/src/sphinx/options.rst

   * ``princess``

     Princess solver through its native interface (uses princess-templates) during unfolding.
-This is a full-stack JVM solver and enables Stainless to run with no external solver dependencies.
+This is a full-stack JVM solver and enables Stainless to run without external solver dependencies.

 * ``--timeout=t``